Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Adaptation to Online Scenarios

 To solve problem $\mathcal{P}2$, we propose CoCaR-OL, a heuristic caching algorithm based on predictive future gain, which enables fine-grained perception of changes in user request patterns in each time slot and allows flexible adjustment of cached models.
 In CoCaR-OL, the action space for enlarging cached submodels is defined as the set of all submodels from the currently cached one up to the first submodel whose additional components, relative to the cached submodels, cannot be fully downloaded within a time slot.

-Specifically, we first use the user request patterns from the past $\Delta T^P$ time slots to simulate user requests for the future $\Delta T^F$ time slots.
+Specifically, we first use user request patterns from the past $\Delta T^P$ time slots to simulate user requests over the next $\Delta T^F$ time slots.
 In particular, the proportion of user requests for model type $m$ with home BS $n$ over the past $\Delta T^P$ time slots can be denoted as:

 Next, let $\pi^t_{n,m}(X^t; O^t) \in \{(h',h) \mid X^t_{n,h'} = 1, h \in \mathcal{H}(m)\}$ denote the action taken at time slot $t$ for a cached submodel $h'$ of model type $m$ at BS $n$, under the observation of system states $X^t$ and $O^t$.
 When $h' \succ h$, it indicates a switch from the cached submodel $h'$ to a smaller submodel $h$; conversely, it indicates a switch to a larger submodel $h$ or remaining unchanged.
-Then, at time slot $t$, the expected future reward of switching a cached submodel $h'$ of model $m$ at BS $n$ to a submodel $h$, while keeping all other system states unchanged, can be computed as:
+Then, at time slot $t$, the expected future reward of switching a cached submodel $h'$ of model $m$ at BS $n$ to a submodel $h$, while keeping all other system states unchanged, is computed as:

 where $\gamma^t$ denotes the discount factor of the user’s QoE in the $t$th future time slot.